Kendrick Meek: Early life, education and career

 Kendrick, the son of retired Congresswoman Carrie Meek (née Pittman) and Harold H. Meek, was born on September 6, 1966, in Miami, Florida.
 He is the great grandson of The Reverend Horatius "H.H."
 Coleman, who was pastor of Greater Macedonia Baptist Church in Detroit, Michigan.

 He graduated from Miami Springs High School in Miami, where he played football as a defensive lineman.
 He received a Bachelor of Science degree in Criminal Justice in 1989 from Florida A&M University.
 Meek was a star football player in college and also founded the Young Democrats at Florida A&M, later serving as President of the organization.
 He was also initiated into the Omega Psi Phi fraternity through the Upsilon Psi chapter.

 After graduating from college Meek was sworn in as a trooper with the Florida Highway Patrol and was assigned to Miami.
-During his four-year tenure, Meek, through his political connections, became the first African American to reach the rank of captain.
+During his four-year tenure, Meek became the first African American to reach the rank of captain.
 He later served on the security detail for Democratic Lieutenant Governor, Buddy MacKay and subsequently launched his political career.